fuadsaud/fuadsaud.github.io/resume/index.md

 ### **Computer Science BS**

 At [Unisinos](//unisinos.br/global/en/) since March 2011.
-I'm in the 7th period (will hopefully graduate in 2016).
+I'm hopefully graduating by the end of 2016.

 ## Where I've worked